7 Facts from our Curology Review

 - Tretinoin: Boosts cell turnover.

-- Zinc pyrithione: An antibacterial and antifungal that restores skin balance and prevents unwanted bacteria from growing on your skin.
+- Zinc pyrithione: An antibacterial and antifungal that restores skin elasticity and prevents unwanted bacteria from growing on your skin.

 Many of these ingredients have both anti-acne and anti-aging effects.